If you’re reading this, I’m guessing you and I probably have a whole lot in common.

-I was so lonely when I was in school, every morning I would pray to God to make me sick so that I could be absent.
-In my memoir “Please Stop Laughing at Me”…, I share the details of what I went through and how I survived.
+I was so lonely that, every morning I would pray to God to make me sick so that I could be absent.
+In my memoir Please Stop Laughing at Me…, I share the details of what I went through and how I survived.
 If you’d like to read more about the book, you can download a chapter here.

 Now, let’s talk about your current situation at school and what we can do about it.

-Below is some specific advice excerpted from “Please Stop Laughing at Us”… the sequel to my memoir; “Please Stop Laughing At Me”:
+Below is some specific advice excerpted from Please Stop Laughing at Us… the sequel to my memoir; Please Stop Laughing At Me:

 - School doesn’t have to be your whole world even though it may sometimes feel that way.
 Seek an alternative social outlet through the local park district, community center, or public library.
 Call or visit these organizations online and research what youth activities they have available.
 It’s important, however, that you reach out to organizations that are one town away from where you attend school, because the purpose is for you to make friends with kids outside of your school network who will have no preconceptions about you.

-- If you see a classmate is struggling to fit in or being maligned, tell a teacher or counselor.
+- If you see a classmate struggling to fit in or being maligned, tell a teacher or counselor.
 It could change this person’s life.

 - Tattling hurts, telling helps.
 Bullying may feel like an act of hatred but it’s not.
 If someone is bullying you, no matter what form of bullying it may be, it’s not because that person doesn’t like you.
 It’s because something else in that person’s life is out of control and causing them great pain, something no one may know about, and they’re bringing all that fear, anger and negativity to school.
 Bullying is actually a cry for help.
 That’s why it’s so critical that you tell on the bully.
 Tattling hurts because it’s just about getting revenge, getting that bully into trouble, and that’s not cool.
 Telling is something else entirely.
-Telling is when you tell on a bully because you want everyone to receive the help they need–the bully who’s struggling with somethign painful in his or her life, and whomever that bully is hurting whether it’s you or someone else.
-Telling not only saves the lives of bullying victims, it can also save the life of a bully.
+Telling is when you tell on a bully because you want everyone to receive the help they need—–the bully who’s struggling with something painful in his or her life, and whomever that bully is hurting, whether it’s you or someone else.
+Telling not only saves the lives of bullying victims but, can also save the life of a bully.

 - Don’t be afraid of professional help.
-If your parents want you to see a psychologist or counselor, ask if they would attend the first few sessions with you-explain that it will make you more comfortable because you’ll feel like you’re dealing with the circumstance as a family and not “you as the problem.”
-One tip-be honest with everyone, including yourself, and you will find the experience very worthwhile.
+If your parents want you to see a psychologist or counselor, ask if they would attend the first few sessions with you—-explain that it will make you more comfortable because you’ll feel like you’re dealing with the circumstance as a family and not “you as the problem.”
+One tip: -be honest with everyone, including yourself, and you will find the experience very worthwhile.

 - Pay attention to other classmates who may be experiencing some of the same loneliness and rejection you are and reach out to them in friendship.
 You could end up forging bonds that will last a lifetime.